jeffreycarlson/openrtb/extensions/community_extensions/skadnetwork.md

 ## Device

-If the IDFA is not available, DSPs require an alternative, limited-scope device ID in order to provide basic non-targeting functionality to advertisers.
+If the IDFA is not available, DSPs require an alternative, limited-scope device ID in order to provide basic frequency capping functionality to advertisers.
 The [IDFV][5] is the same for apps from the same vendor but different across vendors.
+This field is only passed when IDFA is unavailable or all zeros and should.

 DSPs may also want to understand what is the status of a user on iOS 14+.
 The `atts` field will pass the AppTrackingTransparency Framework's [authorization status][6].